Overview

 5. Power of Attorney apostilled by Ministry of foreign affairs or legalized by Chinese Embassy/Consulate.

-- An apostille is for documents issued in member countries of the Hague.
+◾ An apostille is for member countries of the Hague.

-- Consular authentication certificate is for documents issued in Non-Hague Convention countries.
+◾ Consular authentication certificate is for Non-Hague Convention countries.

 Does the Shenzhen Non-Criminal Record Certificate cover all of China?